simplegeo/java-simplegeo/README.md

 A thread-safe, Java HttpClient used to interface with the SimpleGeo Places and Context API.
 Both synchronous and asynchronous calls are provided.

+## Disclaimer

+Version 2.0 of this client is non-backwards compatible.
+It was deemed that in order to better serve the community, the library needed a near complete rewrite to make it more conducive to asynchronous programming.
+Older versions of the client are still available by selecting a 1.x tag from the drop down.

+We hope you find this version of the client much more useful than the 1.0 release.

 ## Getting Started

 For network tests to succeed, you'll want to clone and start the mock SimpleGeo